PeterAttardo/Assertainty/README.md

 It integrates with tools and frameworks developers are already familiar with.

 #### Limitations
-The primary limitation of KDataAssertions is that it operates on aggregations of your data rather than individual rows.
+The primary limitation of Assertainty is that it operates on aggregations of your data rather than individual rows.
 This generally means that test failures report in the form of how many rows failed the assertion, or what some total sum or count was, and not what specific rows led to failures.
 However, well crafted assertions will give you very good coverage over your data, and a specific place to start your investigation.

 ## Plugins

-KDataAssertions is built on a core-and-plugin model, where the core module is generic in types `Table` and `Column`, and plugin modules inherit from it to implement specific integrations.
+Assertainty is built on a core-and-plugin model, where the core module is generic in types `Table` and `Column`, and plugin modules inherit from it to implement specific integrations.
 There are data source plugins that enable connections to specific engines/connections, and testing plugins that integrate with test harnesses.

 ### Data Source Plugins